rubymonsters/coaching/index.md

 one whatever thing over another one, remain silent about your opinions.
 Instead give a list of possible solutions, mention some of the benefits and drawbacks, and explain the choice you've potentially made for the current group or curriculum.
-Ideally, if possible, let them decide and pick the solution they want to go with, and ask for their reasons.
+Ideally, if possible, let *them* decide and pick the solution they want to go with, and ask for their reasons.

 You want your students to remain curious and open-minded.
-For example, if you happen to really dislike Cucumber for whatever reasons, if your group or individual students happen to be excited about it, then you want to fuel their curiosity, instead of discouraging it.
+For example, even if you happen to really dislike Cucumber for whatever reasons: if your group or single students happens to be excited about it, then you want to fuel their curiosity, instead of discouraging it.
 If they want to use Bootstrap, maybe because a friend has used it before, encourage them to try it out, even if you feel there are better solutions.

 ## Never cancel a group meeting

 Try as hard as possible to never cancel a group meeting.
 Make sure someone else can take over if you're travelling, or sick.
-Run the meeting even if there's only a single attendee.
+And run the meeting even if there's only a single attendee.

 It helps to grow the group big enough, and have enough coaches, so that